Tips for an organic and healthy diet on any budget.

 Organic, it's an adjective that's thrown around constantly in the health food industry.
 There's a common misconception that organic is synonymous with other adjectives, such as overpriced and expensive.
 Well, it's not hard to dispel that myth and show you that it doesn't have to be that way.

 What many people don't realize is that an organic diet is actually possible to do on a budget.
 You can easily find that healthy diet you're after without breaking the bank if you're aware of a few important tips on buying organically.

 Listed below are some suggestions on how to go about finding affordable organic products, but I first want to answer the question, why should we go organic in the first place?

-You may believe that organic foods are not beneficial enough to your health to be worth the extra cost.
+You may believe that organic foods are not beneficial enough for your health to be worth the extra cost.
 Organic foods have a wide variety of benefits; however, that should not be so easily brushed aside.

 To start with, organic foods are great for avoiding those unnecessary and potentially harmful chemicals in your diet.
 There are nutrients to be found in organic foods because the soil in which they're grown is sustainably looked after.
 Many also believe that better soil leads to a better taste in the final product.